Winter shouldn’t mean putting a lid on your sense of adventure. At these SA parks, it’s a great time to visit.

 This is another park with great walking trails, and the diverse habitats are a wonder to see – from the red quartzite gorges, to the watercourses lined with river red gums.
 Pack a picnic and a thermos and enjoy the fresh, crisp air.

-Just 45 kilometres north of Port Pirie, this park also has a number of camping and accommodation options that you might enjoy.
+Just 45 km north of Port Pirie, this park also has a number of camping and accommodation options that you might enjoy.

 5. Munga-Thirri-Simpson Desert Conservation Park and Regional Reserve